paulamartingonzalez/Targeted_Literature_Reviews_via_webscraping/README.md

 ![alt text](https://github.com/paulamartingonzalez/Targeted_Literature_Reviews_via_webscrapping/blob/main/tlr.jpg)

-# Targeted Literature Reviews_via webscrapping
+# Targeted Literature Reviews_via webscraping

 Web scraping to get articles for a given query.
 It returns an spreadsheet with titles, abstracts, doi and references of the article